HKUST-Aerial-Robotics/Fast-Planner/README.md

 sudo apt-get install libnlopt-dev libarmadillo-dev
 ```

 2. Our software is developed and tested in Ubuntu 16.04, ROS Kinetic.
 Follow the [document](http://wiki.ros.org/kinetic/Installation/Ubuntu) to install ROS.

-3. _Optional_: If you want to run the more realistic depth camera in __uav_simulator__, installation of [CUDA Toolkit](https://developer.nvidia.com/cuda-toolkit) is needed.
-Otherwise, a less realistic depth sensor model will be used (See section _Use GPU Depth Rendering_ below).

 ### Build on ROS